 3. What Is Your Marketing Budget?

 The time to start planning your film distribution is today.
-And if any of this seems confusing, check out my film distribution system.
+Check out my film distribution training system.